viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

 This repo has three things.

 1. Chrome packaged app to share screen or applications (Presenter).
 2. Server application using node.js and web socket.
-3. Client web page that receives and displays the shared video stream (Attendee).
+3. Client web page that receives and displays the shared video stream.

 - Only works using Google Chrome, (Stable, Canary or Chromium).
 - No need for a Web Server, uses node.js which acts as both signaling and web server.

 #### screen or application capture uses getUserMedia API

 ```javascript